peidevs/peidevs.github.io/content/post/new-pei-devs-website.md

 <span style="font-size: 1rem;">Demo:&nbsp;</span><span style="font-size: 1rem;"><a href="https://swhalley.github.io/sampleJekyl/">https://swhalley.github.io/sampleJekyl/</a></span>

+If you want to run the site locally, feel free to pull the code down yourself and follow the direction in the readme file from the source link.

 ### Stage 2 - Pivoting to Hugo

 After a bit of time away from the development of the site I decided to learn something new and try out Hugo to see if there was anything I was missing